top of page

 Goal 3 - Communication

-Tell the stories of the impact we have on artists, audiences, and participants to elevate and strengthen the Black Hills Playhouse programs and preserve the Black Hills Playhouse as a vibrant cultural treasure of South Dakota.
+Tell the stories of the impact we have on artists, audiences, and participants to elevate and strengthen Theatre 605 programs and preserve Theatre 605 Black Hills Playhouse as a vibrant cultural treasure of South Dakota.

-Work with key stakeholders, including the State of South Dakota, USD, local communities and Tribal Nations, BHP Alumni Association, artists, donors, and funders to ensure the Black Hills Playhouse thrives as an inclusive space where theatre, culture, and heritage are accessible for all.
+Work with key stakeholders, including the State of South Dakota, USD, local communities and Tribal Nations, BHP Alumni Association, artists, donors, and funders to ensure Theatre 605 thrives as an inclusive space where theatre, culture, and heritage are accessible for all.

 Goal 4 - Governance

-Fortify the future of the Black Hills Playhouse by building a diverse and inclusive professional staff and an engaged, representative board of directors.
+Fortify the future of Theatre 605 by building a diverse and inclusive professional staff and an engaged, representative board of directors.

 We will prioritize recruiting and retaining individuals who bring a wide range of perspectives, ensuring operations reflect and serve the communities we represent, while fostering an equitable and supportive environment for growth and leadership.